data-gab/Song-Popularity-Prediction/README.md

 <img src= 'IMAGES/dist.png' width=700>

 ### Top 10 most popular tracks
-With such an interesting dataset at my disposal, I wanted to see what were the top 10 most popular tracks on Spotify
+With such an exciting dataset at my disposal, I wanted to see the top 10 most popular tracks on Spotify.

 <img src = 'IMAGES/top10.png'>